-This prospectus contains our audited consolidated financial statements as of December 2020 and 2019 and for the years ended December 31, 2020, 2019 and 2018 (our "audited consolidated financial statements"), prepared in accordance with the generally accepted accounting principles in the United States ("U.S. GAAP").
-This prospectus also contains our unaudited interim consolidated financial statements as of June 30, 2021 and for the six months ended June 30, 2021 and 2020 and the related notes thereto, prepared in accordance with U.S. GAAP for interim financial information and in accordance with Article 10 of Regulation S-X of the SEC.
+This Annual Report on Form 20-F contains our audited consolidated financial statements as of December 2020 and 2019 and for the years ended December 31, 2020 and 2019 (our "audited consolidated financial statements"), prepared in accordance with the generally accepted accounting principles in the United States ("GAAP").
 Our financial information is presented in U.S. dollars.